 But if you don’t want to build your thumper keg, you can buy one online as a kit or fully assembled.
 In fact, over a dozen types of microdistilling setups are available for between $80 and $500.

-Pictured above is a ready to go 3 Pot Still with included Thumper Keg (Amazon).
+Pictured above is a ready to go No products found.
+(Amazon).
 It’s a pot still, thumper keg, and condenser all in one which makes it easier to use.
 This one uses a flame, such as from a stovetop burner, as a heating source.

 Many models available today, however, use electric heating elements instead of the traditional open flame.
 For obvious reasons, electric heating is considerably safer.
 Alcohol vapor is extremely flammable.